um-grex/grex-docs/content/english/storage/data-sharing.md

 ## Linux ACLs
 ---

-On the Lustre filesystemis (__/project__), it is possible to use Linux access control lists (ACLs) which offer more fine-grained control over access than UNIX groups.
+On most of modern Linux filesystems (such as Lustre FS serving Grex's __/project__), it is possible to use Linux access control lists (ACLs).
+ACLs offer more fine-grained control over access than UNIX groups, because they decouple "ownership" of a file from "access rights" to it.
+It is, for example, possible to give access to more than one user or group, without changing ownership.
+This makes ACLs more flexible and thus preferred way to organize data sharing.

  Compute Canada's [Sharing Data](https://docs.alliancecan.ca/wiki/Sharing_data "Sharing data") documentation describes how to use ACLs for data sharing, and Grex has a similar hierarchical structure of the __/project__ filesystem. __/home__ on Grex is an NFSv4 and has its own syntax of ACLs.
 Generally, we assume that it is the __/project__ where the data would be shared.

 An example setting of ACL command, to allow for "search" access of the top directory to a group wg-abcdf, presumably with some of the directories under it being shared by a UNIX group (the 123456 is the project GUID of the PI):